hoebbelsB/rxa-virtual-scroll/README.md

 For the `CDK AutoSizeVirtualScrollStrategy`, the same is true as for the comparison vs. the `DynamicSizeVirtualScrollStrategy`.

-The issues we've seen without throttling just get worse with throttling enabled for the `RxAngular AutoSizeVirtualScrollStrategy`.
-The DOM interaction is costly, no matter what.
+Even with 4x CPU throttling enabled, the `RxAngular AutoSizeVirtualScrollStrategy` keeps a reasonable frame rate and only sometimes produces partially presented frames.
-Still, the maintained frame rate is reasonable as well as the visual stability.
+Thanks to the concurrent strategies, users will never encounter long tasks while scrolling.

 | `@rx-angular-addons/virtual-scrolling`                                      | `@angular/cdk/scrolling`                                                    |
 | --------------------------------------------------------------------------- | --------------------------------------------------------------------------- |